 In subsequent months, a regular ritual takes form, constant in its procedure.
 This constancy inspires a sense of confidence in a sound foundation.
 It allows new and transformational experiences, which could take place because it is now possible to leave the familiar and to return to it.

 The playful creation, unplanned as it is, reduces Itamar’s fears of failure.
-Together, we are a team of “explorers” setting out for a joint sea voyage in which we both get wet by the same sea.88 Winnicott had written extensively about therapy as a region of shared play between the therapist and the patient.
-In ...
+Together, we are a team of “explorers” setting out for a joint sea voyage in which we both get wet by the same sea.88 Winnicott had ...
 We work together in “marbling”; we take turns dripping color from the tips of our brushes.

 After a while, an additional metamorphose makes itself felt: Itamar requests to work alone.
 “Although the potential space originates in a (potential) physical and mental space between mother and the infant, it later becomes possible, in the course of normal development, for the individual infant, child or adult to develop his own capacity to generate potential space” (Ogden, 2014, p.
 121).
 Itamar gradually learns to recognize his powers and abilities and he also learns how to decline, being attentive to his own needs.
 Through his body language, he clarifies that he does not need me in the same proximity as before.
 Now he changes his environment, adapting it to himself and learning how to situate himself in it while negotiating internally and maintaining his relationship with me.
 In Winnicott’s terms (1958), the infant’s ability to be alone grows with the mother’s presence.
 The transformational object, the water container with the drops of color floating on its surface, signifies the separateness within the unity and the unity within the separateness (ibid., p.
 416-420).